trampgeek/moodle-qtype_coderunner/Readme.md

 functionality is now provided by JavaScript; the Show Differences button is automatically displayed if an answer is being marked wrong and if an exact-match grader is being used.
-Hence the *diff* filter function is no longer functional but it remains supported syntactially to provide support or legacy questions that used it.
+Hence the *diff* filter function is no longer functional but it remains supported syntactically to support legacy questions that use it.

 <img src="http://coderunner.org.nz/pluginfile.php/56/mod_page/content/24/Selection_074.png" />